-- During 2022, AAM announced that we were named as new axle supplier for GM's next generation of the Chevrolet Colorado and GMC Canyon mid-size pickup trucks.
-Additionally, in the prior year, AAM was named the sole supplier of front and rear pickup axles for production at GM's Oshawa, Canada facility and also secured multiple next-generation full-size truck front and rear axle programs with multiple OEM customers.
-These awards are expected to generate revenues from mid-decade to beyond 2030. - AAM has established a high-efficiency product portfolio that is designed to improve axle efficiency and fuel economy through innovative product design technologies.
+- AAM has established a high-efficiency product portfolio that is designed to improve axle efficiency and fuel economy through innovative product design technologies.
 As our customers focus on reducing weight through the use of aluminum and other lightweighting alternatives, AAM is well positioned to offer innovative, industry leading solutions.
 Our portfolio includes high-efficiency axles, aluminum axles and AWD applications.
-AAM's lightweight axle technology features an innovative design, which offers significant mass reduction and increased fuel economy and efficiency that is scalable across multiple applications without the loss of performance or power. - Our Metal Forming segment represents the largest automotive forging operation in the world, and provides engine, transmission, driveline and safety-critical components for light, commercial and industrial vehicles.
-We have developed advanced forging and machining process technologies to manufacture lightweight, highly precise and power-dense products.
-Our forged axle tubes deliver significant weight and cost reductions as compared to the traditional welded axle tubes. - AAM's Advanced Technology Development Center (ATDC) at our Detroit campus, allows us to accelerate technological advancements.
+AAM's lightweight axle technology features an innovative design, which offers significant mass reduction and increased fuel economy and efficiency that is scalable across multiple applications without the loss of performance or power. - We have secured our core business as we have been awarded multiple next-generation full-size pickup truck front and rear axle programs with OEM customers and by also being named as the axle supplier for GM's Chevrolet Colorado and GMC Canyon mid-size pickup trucks.
+These awards are expected to generate revenues from mid-decade to beyond 2030.
+During 2023, we also secured business to provide power transfer units and rear drive modules for multiple AWD SUV programs for Jetour Global, a division of Chery Automobile Co., Ltd. - Our Metal Forming segment represents the largest automotive forging operation in the world, and provides engine, transmission, driveline and safety-critical components for light, commercial and industrial vehicles.
+We have developed advanced forging and machining process technologies to manufacture lightweight, highly precise and power-dense products. - AAM's Advanced Technology Development Center (ATDC) at our Detroit campus, allows us to accelerate technological advancements.
 This state-of-the-art facility is our center for technology benchmarking, prototype development, advanced technology development, supplier collaboration, customer showcasing and associate training on our future products, processes, and systems.
 Our Rochester Hills Technical Center (RHTC) works closely with the ATDC to test and validate new and advanced technologies focused on lightweighting, efficiency and vehicle performance using enhanced diagnostic and hardware assessment capabilities.
-Our European Headquarters and Engineering Center (EHEC) in Langen, Germany, serves as our center of excellence for research and development, product testing and prototype development in Europe.
-Additionally, during 2022, we launched our Innovation Center at the Richard E. Dauch Institute in Mexico, which is focused on identifying ways to improve productivity while implementing manufacturing solutions, as well as educating our associates on process optimization and technology advances.
+Our European Headquarters and Engineering Center (EHEC) in Langen, Germany, serves as our center of excellence for research and development, product testing and prototype development in Europe, and our Innovation Center at the Richard E. Dauch Institute in Mexico is focused on identifying ways to improve productivity while implementing manufacturing solutions, as well as educating our associates on process optimization and technology advances.